cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 #### 6. Ingress

 Ingress entries are configurations that make a website or service on your host or network accessible to the internet.
-This can be any host or service on your network, such as a website, Nextcloud, or Jellyfin media server.
+This can be any host or service on your network, such as a website, a private cloud service like Nextcloud, or Jellyfin media server.
 It doesn't matter as long as it's an HTTP or HTTPS server on your network, you can make it available.
-Let's edit the `.cloudflared/config.yml` file to configure this.
+Let's add our **ingresses** to the `.cloudflared/config.yml` file.

 ```bash
 vim ~/.cloudflared/config.yml